arunsrin/arunsrin.mkdocs/home/books/intro/alexander.md

 prostrate themselves in his presence, an act that historians claimed normal in Persian courts (it was not; it was only required of defeated enemies).

+## Alexander's Queens

+Marriage was used as a means to maintain friendly relations with neighboring kingdoms.
+His first wife Rhoxane had his next 2 wives killed soon after Alexander's death, to protect the claim to throne of her unborn child.

+# Traveller: Alexander in Afghanistan and Pakistan

+He spent five years starting 330 on a new campaign.
+Most preachy historians of the time dwell on this period.
+This was also the point where his soldiers refused to go further on.

+Alexander's plan in Afghanistan was to defeat Darius III.
+But the latter was killed by his general Bessus, so Alexander claimed that, as king, he was avenging Darius's death instead.

+There are multiple stories around Alexander crossing the river Jaxartes.
+He married Rhoxane in this camppaign, which consolidated his control of the region.

+## To the Indus Valley

+From Afghanistan he now went to the Hindu Kush into what is now Pakistan.
+Four tributaries flowing into the Indus from the Himalayas were controlled by a number of rival Indian princes.
+Rather than appointing satraps here, he confirmed those princes if they accepted his authority.
+One ruler, Taxiles, accepted.
+His neighbour, Porus, did not.
+Alexander defeated Porus in a major battle.

+## Turning back

+He continued eastwards.
+On the banks of the Hyphasis, his soldiers refused to continue.
+Alexander shut himself in his tent and refused to come out.
+He then claimed he'd go alone, but the soldiers didn't relent.
+Finally he submitted to their will and turned back.
+Current historians think this is apocryphal too, like a lot of the stories around Alexander.
+He next turned south towards the ocean rather than turnin back the same way he came.

+## To the Ocean

+No texts from India survive, so we're stuck with the unreliable Alexander historians again.
+He faced fierce resistance in Punjab.
+Chandragupta Maurya visited him here, and would take over most of India after Alexander left.

+## The Gedrosian Desert

+His final campaign, notorious and misunderstood.
+He wanted a naval route to reach Mesopotamia from Afghanistan.
+But for this the fleet that he had readied should have been supplied as it sailed along the inhospitable Iranian coast.
+This was why he led his land force through the region of Gedrosia in southern Iran on his way from the Indus back to Pasargadae.
+This would make sure fresh water, supplies and grains were available to the fleet as it followed.

+The stories here tell of Alexander losing most of his army in the arduous desert journey.

+# Doomed to die: Alexander in Babylon

+Final chapter of his life.
+The scholars who produced astronomical diaries were also chroniclers of the kings.
+So we have good records of the events without the moral commentary.

+Eight years earlier, in September 331, there had been a lunar eclipse that foretold that the king would die, his son would not succeed him, and the new ruler would come from the west and rule for eight years.
+Darius indeed did die, and Alexander succeeded him.
+And those eight years were up.

+A few months before he entered, there was a lunar and solar eclipse, again a bad omen, that the King of the World would die.

+## Death

+At the age of 32, he caught a fever and spent the last few days of his life lying on his couch, mainly conducting the religious rituals required of him as a king.

+Later on, stories circulated about him being poisoned, most likely to damage the reputation of the accused.

+Another story is about his last words.
+Some report that he lost his speech in the last few days of his life.
+But the story is that when asked to whom he wanted to leave the kingdom, he apparently said, "to the strongest."

+There was in-fighting in the next few decades to control his empire or carve out parts of it.
+His body was sent back to Macedonia but intercepted by Ptolemy in Egypt to legitimize his rule.

+# After Alexander

+Caesar was often compared to Alexander.
+The Senate voted to put up a statute of him titled 'The invincible god'.
+Similar to a supposed letter written by Aristotle to Alexander, Cicero attempted to caution Caesar.
+So story tellers / historians liked to portray Alexander's journey as a descent into tyranny.

+As Rome went from one king to another, portrayals of Alexander changed accordingly.
+Under Caligula's rule he was portrayed negatively; under Hadrian and Trajan, positively.

+In medieval times, stories around Alexander became more fanciful.

+More scrutiny happened in the Enlightement Age with new translations and editions.
+His 'civilizing mission' was used to justify British rule in India, and events in America led to publications that showed the dangers of democracy and the superiority of constitutional monarchy.

+Basically he has taken a role of hero or villain based on the narrative the historians of that time wanted to create.